code-saturne/code_saturne/docs/doxygen/user_guide/running_a_computation.md

 when using a deterministic space-filling curve based partitioning.

-If the code was built only with a serial partitioning library, graph-based partitioning may best be run in a serial pre-processing stage.
+If the code was built only with a serial partitioning library, graph-based partitioning may best be run in a serial preprocessing stage.
 In some cases, serial partitioning might also provide better partitioning quality than parallel partitioning, so if both are available, comparing the performance of the code may be worthwhile, at least for calculations